Skip to main content

 Landing Pages: SEO Best Practices for Banking Websites

-Whether your institution serves a single community or multiple states, following these guidelines helps improve visibility, user experience, and conversions.
+Whether your institution serves a single community or multiple states, following these guidelines will help improve visibility, user experience, trust, and conversions—while positioning your site for long-term SEO resilience.

 1.1 Use of Primary Keywords

-Your primary keyword is the main term you want the page to rank for (e.g., “personal loan,” “mortgage loan,” “savings account,” etc.).
+Your primary keyword is the main term you want the page to rank for (for example: “personal loan,” “mortgage loan,” “savings account”).

 Use the primary keyword: